What are some examples of successful sonic branding?

 • The Sonic Element: A more recent example, Colgate developed an uplifting, hummed melody as its sonic logo.

-• Universal Appeal: By using a hummed melody, it aims to transcend language barriers, making it suitable for a global brand.
+• Universal Appeal: By using a hummed melody, it transcends language barriers, suiting a global brand.

-• Emotional Goal: Designed to evoke optimism, freshness, and a feeling of care, aligning with oral hygiene and well-being.
+• Emotional Goal: Designed to evoke optimism, freshness, and care.

-• Strategic Impact: Aims to create a consistent, positive audio association globally, reinforcing brand values like optimism and care without relying on specific lyrical content.
+• Strategic Impact: Aims to create a consistent, positive audio association globally without relying on lyrics.

 A modern MetrôRio train arrives at a sunny station platform in Rio de Janeiro, bustling with passengers.
 The iconic Christ the Redeemer statue is visible in the background, while sound waves and musical notes visually represent the immersive sonic branding of the city's metro system.